Tag

 .PDF-XChange Editor/Tracker Software

 PDF-XChange Editor is a free PDF editor that comes with a laundry list of features.
 Some of these features include editing text, adding or listening to audio comments, annotations, adding custom stamps, adding or editing hyperlinks, and the ability to move, add, or edit bookmarks.
 You won’t, however, be able to edit scanned documents.
-PDF-XChange has support for Sharepoint, Drive, and Microsoft Office 365, which means you can access documents via those services and convert them to or from a PDF as needed by using PDF-XChange Editor.
+PDF-XChange has support for Sharepoint, Google Drive, and Microsoft Office 365, which means you can access documents via those services and convert them to or from a PDF as needed by using PDF-XChange Editor.

 If you need more than what the free version offers, you’ll need to upgrade to purchasing a license.
 If you do so, you’ll gain access to features such as Bates numbering, deleting pages, moving pages, inserting blank pages, and header and footer support.
 It’s also worth noting that the free version will put a watermark on the documents you edit or create with that version.
 Licenses start at $56 for one user with one year of maintenance.